Skip to content

 The dental GEO playbook

-Six disciplines that get a practice named.
+Six disciplines that make practice evidence clearer.

 01

-Entity clarity — Dentist and MedicalBusiness schema, consistent NAP
+Entity clarity.
+Dentist and MedicalBusiness schema, consistent NAP

 02